 • no-one seeking help is turned away through being unable to contribute financially

-• we actively seek ways to make services available to all parts of our diverse local community, including people of different races and faiths
+• we actively seek ways to make services available to all parts of our diverse local community, including men and people of different races and faiths

 The Centre’s holistic approach

 The word ‘holistic’ is now in frequent use, but can have many different connotations.
 Therefore it’s important to define more closely what we mean by saying that we follow an holistic approach.

 It is a principle underlying all our work that each person touched by cancer is an individual with their own uniqueness, and with their own set of circumstances, who will respond in their own particular way to the challenge of a life-threatening illness.